The Camino de Santiago is a pilgrimage.

 - There is a good chance you will be injured on the walk.
-Why use your hard-earned vacation time to develop chronic shin splints, infected blisters the size of golf balls, muscle aches, joint pain, and probably a few bed bug bites along the way?
+Why use your hard-earned vacation time to develop chronic shin splints, infected blisters the size of golf balls, muscle aches, joint pain, sunburns, and probably a few bed bug bites along the way?

 - Then there is a good chance the outcome will not be what you expected.
-You might arrive in Santiago de Compostela AND FIND NOTHING HAS CHANGED WITH YOU save a few callouses, rock-hard calves and a new found love for chilled red wine.
+You might arrive in Santiago de Compostela AND FIND NOTHING HAS CHANGED WITH YOU save a few callouses, rock-hard calves, and a newfound love for chilled red wine.

 A pilgrimage walk on the Camino de Santiago is an irrational act.

-And that’s why you should do it.
+And that’s why I did it.

-Maybe the first step to victory is to recognize there is more to life than the rat race-mundane-status quo that others have convinced you is the key to successful living…
+Maybe the first step to victory is to recognize there is more to life than the rat race-mundane-status quo that others have convinced us is the key to successful living…